 Northland Pines Community Garden

-A committe made up Northland Pines School District, Seed-to-Seed Edible Garden Project, University of Wisconsin-Extension, Vilas County Master Gardeners, and Vilas County Public Health, started the Northland Pines Community Garden (located on school property behind the Phoenix Center) in 2010.
+A committee made up Northland Pines School District, Seed-to-Seed Edible Garden Project, University of Wisconsin-Extension, Vilas County Master Gardeners, and Vilas County Public Health, started the Northland Pines Community Garden (located on school property behind the Phoenix Center) in 2010.

 To provide educational opportunities to the Northland Pines School District students and surrounding community in organic gardening which will promote healthy food choices and support local needs.